mylons/drmaa2-python/README.md

 If you don't know what DRMAA is, please consult http://www.drmaa.org.

-The code base is maintained @mylons.
+The code base is maintained https://github.com/mylons.
 The intention to implement a version of the drmaa2 api without relying on C libs.
 This is pure python.

 The `drmaa2/__init__.py` file is expected to remain untouched.
 If you see a need to change it, please talk to us, in order to maintain portability and standard compliance across all implementations.